 Marine pollution is among the most prominent concerns of scientists and environmental activists.
 Due to the development of technologies, the expansion of maritime transportation hubs and routes, and the increase in waste volume, human impact on the environment has become drastic.
 According to Arias and Marcovecchio (2017), changes in marine and ocean conditions can directly affect the global climate because of their close connection to the planet’s energy fluxes and biogeochemical cycles.
 Furthermore, marine pollution affects natural ecosystems, marine and coastal animal life, and human well-being and health.
 This paper examines the causes of this environmental problem, primarily related to anthropogenic factors, and considers its consequences.
 It also discusses global responses and solutions adopted at the level of governments and international organizations, designed to mitigate and prevent adverse impacts.
+Marine pollution is caused primarily by anthropogenic factors and potentially has catastrophic consequences for the global ecosystem, thus requiring increased attention of humanity.

 Causes of Pollution

-The primary cause of marine pollution is global human industrial activity, which has reached tremendous proportions in the 21st century.
+The primary cause of marine pollution is a global human industrial activity, which has reached tremendous proportions in the 21st century.
 The most dramatic cases of ocean pollution are related to the emission of fossil fuels into water areas due to accidents or improper manufacturing.
 According to Arias and Marcovecchio (2017), oil provides about 40% of all energy used by modern civilization, making it a major natural resource and a severe threat to the environment.
-Vessel crashes or accidents can result in the emission of large amounts of oil into the sea and contamination of bottom sediments with oil products.
+Vessel crashes and accidents can result in the emission of large amounts of oil into the sea and contamination of bottom sediments with oil products.
 Researchers state that in the present years, the “average number of oil spills above 700 tonnes” is about “3.7 per year” (Karim, 2016, p.
 44).
 The effects of such large spills are long-lasting, especially in northern climates, and can potentially disrupt the ecosystem in the region.

 An additional pollution factor is climate change caused by excessive CO₂ emissions into the atmosphere, primarily due to oil and coal combustion.
-Arias and Marcovecchio (2017) state that the “ocean’s health is threatened by the resulting temperature increase and acidification of oceanic waters” (p.
+Arias and Marcovecchio (2017) state that “ocean’s health is threatened by the resulting temperature increase and acidification of oceanic waters” (p.
 95).
 An abnormal change in the biochemical indicators of marine waters can be considered a significant pollution factor that endangers flora, fauna, and humans.

 Other types of anthropogenic pollution also contribute to the environmental problems in the world’s oceans.
 According to Xanthos and Walker (2017), “5.25 trillion plastic particles (weighing 269,000 tons) are floating in the sea,” and “plastic debris accounts for 60–80% of marine litter” (p.
 17).
 It is stated that plastic is resistant to moisture and has a very long service time, and therefore its lifespan in natural conditions can reach hundreds and thousands of years (Xanthos & Walker, 2017).
 Therefore, plastic does not dissolve in the ocean but forms vast accumulations generated by special currents.
 There are currently five large concentrations of garbage patches – two each in the Pacific and Atlantic Oceans, and one in the Indian Ocean (Xanthos & Walker, 2017).
 They mainly consist of plastic waste generated by dumping from the densely populated coastal zones of the continents.
 These garbage patches are highly dangerous for marine and some other animals and cause pollution in coastal areas.
-Besides, microplastics, whareh is increasing abundantly in both the aquatic environment and animal organisms, may subsequently have an adverse impact on human health.
+Besides, microplastics, which is increasing abundantly in both the aquatic environment and animal organisms, may subsequently have an adverse impact on human health.

 Over the past decades, there has been an increase in the number of hazardous chemicals in the marine environment, including heavy metals and pesticides, which can disrupt the ecological balance.
 According to Arias and Marcovecchio (2017), the emissions of contaminant sources reach the ocean “through the atmosphere and watersheds, and human-built structures such as pipelines and outfalls” (p.
 99).
 Generally, they are highly toxic to various animal species, and can even cause abnormal mutations.